prasenjitb1234/prasenjitb1234/README.md

 ### 👨‍💻 About Me

-I'm a passionate Java full-stack developer who thrives at the intersection of backend performance and frontend design.
+I'm a Java full-stack developer who enjoys building scalable APIs and clean, responsive frontends.
-I care deeply about writing scalable APIs, responsive UIs, and clean, maintainable code.
+I like solving real-world problems with simple, maintainable code.

 ---